mbcx3psw/mbcx3psw.github.io/familyHistory.md

 <a href="/swendell/William-Sewell-Swendell"> William Sewell Swendell</a>.
 My great, great, great grandfather.
 Solicitor's clerk and mason.

 <a href="/swendell/Henry-James-Humphrey-Swendell"> Henry James Humphrey Swendell</a>.
-My great, great grandfather.
+My great, great grandfather and son of William Sewell Swendell.
 Member of the Rifle Brigade and Crimean War veteran.

+<a href="/swendell/Frederick-Augustus-Swendell-Letter"> Frederick Augustus Swendell</a>.
+Elder brother of Henry James Humphrey Swendell and son of William Sewell Swendell.
+Charged with stealing a sheet and sent to Australia as a convict.

 <a href="/swendell/Love-And-Lodging"> How lodging in the early twentieth century lead to three marriages</a>.